Cheap Internet for Seniors

 How much does internet coverage cost each month?

 You’ll find that cheap internet prices vary by internet type, speed, and provider.
-The cheapest internet option is to find an ISP that provides free service through the ACP.
+There are plans as low as $10 per month for low-income households that qualify.

 -